-The Armed Forces provide many opportunities for apprenticeships and on-the-job training.
+The Armed Forces provide many opportunities for sponsored university courses and apprenticeships with on-the-job training.
 The minimum age for entry is 17 years and applicants are required to pass a Medical Assessment, Physical Fitness test and Aptitude test.